go-roots/face-recognition-co-workers/README.md

 ## Why not use a ready to go service ?
 This would have greatly simplified the work however no free Webservice coresponded to our needs.
-The most know one AWS needed credential and the number of free request was limited and the option to have a database of faces
+The most know one AWS needed credential and the number of free request was limited and the option to have a database of faces was not that accessible.
+In the end if we choose a "free" ready to go service we should have spent a lot of time configuring.

+We decided to go with the most interesting option by creating one

+## Flask Webservice

 ## Usages
 The web service for Face Recognition